 Scientific Advisory Board

-The MIPLC Scientific Advisory Board advises the Managing Board on the scientific research program, and especially on the development of the LL.M.
-Program, as well as on financial issues.
-It is composed of one representative each from the MPI, the UA, the TUM and the GWU as well as three external members who demonstrate recognized expertise in the research areas of the MIPLC.
+The MIPLC Scientific Advisory Board advises the Managing Board on the scientific research program, and especially on the development of the LL.M. program, as well as on financial issues.
+It is composed of one representative each from the MPI, the UA, the TUM and the GWU as well as five external members who demonstrate recognized expertise in the research areas of the MIPLC.

 The current partner representatives on the Board are: